 Overnight: Lake Malawi | Breakfast x 3, Lunch x 3, Dinner x 3

 Lake Malawi - Iringa (Tanzania).
-After a relaxing 4 days, we leave Malawi, entering Tanzania through the border post at Songwe.
+After a few relaxing days, we leave Malawi, entering Tanzania through the border post at Songwe.
 Winding our way through the beauty of the Tukuyu tea and banana plantations, we head towards Iringa where we spend the night in the beautiful rustic ‘Farmhouse’ campsite famous for its Amarula Hot Chocolates and its steamy showers!

 Overnight: Iringa | Breakfast, Lunch, Dinner